-- 5.1 This is a compulsory assignation which can be imposed in appropriate circumstances by the courts for example where there is a history of domestic violence, without the consent of either the landlord or the existing tenant. - 5.2 In these circumstances the tenancy is transferred from one spouse to another.
-The new tenant takes on all the liabilities of the tenancy, apart from the existing rent arrears, which remains the responsibility of the spouse who was the original tenant.

-5.3 If there is a joint tenancy, the court has the power to grant the tenancy to one party only.
+- 4.10 If you are a joint tenant, we will need the other tenant's written consent to the proposed change. - 4.11 Another instance is in relation to a compulsory assignation which can be imposed in appropriate circumstances by the courts for example where there is a history of domestic violence, without the consent of either the landlord or the existing tenant. - 4.12 In these circumstances the tenancy is transferred from one spouse to another.
+The new tenant takes on all the liabilities of the tenancy, apart from the existing rent arrears, which remains the responsibility of the spouse who was the original tenant. - 4.13 If there is a joint tenancy, the court has the power to grant the tenancy to one party only. - 4.14 The Housing (Scotland) Act 2014 introduces a 12 month qualifying period and notification requirement before qualifying persons have the right to succeed to a SST on the death of the tenant - 4.15 A tenancy will pass to a qualified person on the death of the Association tenant.
+The tenancy may be inherited by one of the following people in the following way: